RyoTakei/Matlab-Class/HW4/Problem4/README.md

 So now you should have enough information to write this function.

-tl;dr: This function takes current S, I, R value and calculates next S, I, R values.

 ### Step 2. `DiseaseSimulate`
 This function is the function that runs the simulation.
+Basically replacing the for loop.

 Let's look at the header.